How to Fix a Smile Without Braces?

 This procedure can be done in one office visit and, depending on the size of the area needing bonding, generally takes no longer than an hour.
 In contrast to braces that take months or years to show improvement and constant maintenance, bonding provides a direct way to unleash your confident smile.

 Dental bonding can have its benefits, ranging from quick and easy treatment to a low cost.
 However, one of the major drawbacks of using this type of treatment is that it is not a long-term solution.
-It typically only lasts for several years with proper care, while implants can last for decades.
-Additionally, those who choose implants have access to a wider variety of cosmetic options which are not available when it comes to dental bonding.
+It typically only lasts for several years with proper care.

 Veneers